dvfrancis/hi-lo-card-game/README.md

 ###### Acceptance Criteria

 - Gameplay is streamlined and easy to understand.
-- The game offers different experiences to maintain user interest.
+- The game offers an easy distraction to daily life.

 ###### Tasks

-- Add an FAQ page that explains the game, its rules, and other playing modes.
+- Add an FAQ page that explains the game and its rules.
-- Create additional gameplay modes for the game.

 ##### User 4